facebookresearch/vissl/docs/source/extend_modules/data_source.rst

             f.jpg
             ...

-The transformation of most existing dataset to the :code:`disk_folder` should be relatively easy.
-Some example scripts are provided in the folder `extra_script <https://github.com/facebookresearch/vissl/tree/master/extra_scripts>`_ demonstrating how to perform this transformation.
-For instance:

-- :code:`create_clevr_count_data_files.py`: to create a dataset from `CLEVR <https://arxiv.org/abs/1612.068901>`_ where the goal is to count the number of object in the scene
-- :code:`create_ucf101_data_files.py`: to create an image action recognition dataset from the video action recognition dataset `UCF101 <https://www.crcv.ucf.edu/data/UCF101.php>`_ by extracting the middle frame

-You can refer to the documentation available `here <https://github.com/facebookresearch/vissl/blob/master/extra_scripts/README.md>`_ to get more information all the available data preparation scripts.
+This format requires to copy the images, which might take more disk space than the :code:`disk_filelist` format, but is nevertheless the best option in many cases.

+In particular, if the original dataset does not allow us to reference image paths (it might be a video dataset or a custom binary format), the :code:`disk_filelist` is not an option anymore and :code:`disk_folder` might be the best option.

-Once a dataset is made available at path :code:`/path/to/dataset`, plugging the dataset in the library is a simple two step process:
+Once a :code:`disk_folder` dataset is made available at path :code:`/path/to/dataset`, plugging the dataset in the library is a simple two step process:

 1. add the paths to the "dataset_catalog.json" registry of dataset

 .. code-block:: json

     "my_dataset_folder": {
-        "train": ["/path/to/dataset/train", "<lbl_path>"],
+        "train": ["/path/to/dataset/train", "<ignored>"],
-        "val": ["/path/to/dataset/val", "<lbl_path>"]
+        "val": ["/path/to/dataset/val", "<ignored>"]
     },

 2. reference the new dataset in a configuration file: